-Introduces the fundamental concepts of structured programming.
+Introduces the fundamental concepts of structured programming and provides a comprehensive introduction to programming for computer science and technology majors.
 Topics include software development methodology, data types, control structures, functions, arrays, and the mechanics of running, testing, and debugging.
 This course assumes computer literacy.
+This course is included in the Field of Study Curriculum for Computer Science.
 (Offered in the Fall only)

-COSC 1437 Ω - Programming Fundamentals II
+COSC 1437Ω - Programming Fundamentals II

-Review of control structures and data types with emphasis on structured data types.
-Applies the object oriented programming paradigm, focusing on the definition and use of classes along with the fundamentals of object oriented design.
-Includes basic analysis of algorithms, searching and sorting techniques, and an introduction to software engineering.
+This course focuses on the object-oriented programming paradigm, emphasizing the definition and use of classes along with fundamentals of object-oriented design.
+The course includes basic analysis of algorithms, searching and sorting techniques, and an introduction to software engineering processes.
+Students will apply techniques for testing and debugging software.
 (This course is included in the Field of Study Curriculum for Computer Science.)

-(Offered in the Spring only)

-Prerequisite: COSC 1436, ENRD 401 or equivalent
+(Spring Only) (Offered in the Spring only) Lecture Hrs. = 3, Lab Hrs. = 3 Prerequisite: COSC 1436, ENRD 401 or equivalent